 The Conquering Insomnia program replicates the CBT-I program developed and tested at Harvard Medical School and the University of Massachusetts Medical Center by Dr. Gregg D. Jacobs in his work with over ten thousand insomnia patients over the past 30 years.
 In a study conducted at Harvard Medical School by Dr. Jacobs that was funded by the National Institutes of Health and published in the Archives of Internal Medicine, his CBT-I program for insomnia was more effective than Ambien.

 The Conquering Insomnia program is a 5-session, 5-week interactive PDF-based (Adobe Reader) CBT-I program.
-The program is delivered online, can be accessed permanently at any time in the future online, and can be saved to computer.
+(PDF is a universal file format that can be opened on any smart phone, tablet, or computer).
+The program is delivered online at can be accessed permanently at any time in the future online.

 The 5 sessions in the Conquering Insomnia program are organized over a 5-week period as follows: